 At age 2 she was a biter.
 By age 5, she was upset about not having any friends.
 No little girls at church wanted to play with her.
 By age 6, I started to realize that it was Alia's propensity to be too physical (lots of hugs and trying to pick kids up) that was probably turning kids off to her.
 By age 7, she was starting to be too physical with her brothers and seemed a bit "too wild" at times.
 All these we most wrote off to other things: too much sugar, not enough sleep, over excited, just being a kid, "some kids are like that", etc. But as Alia continued to grow up her symptoms worsened and we knew there was more going on.

 Alia recently turned 10.
 We keep her separated from Josiah as much as possible because she bullies him.
 His bad behavior in direct response to feeling "under attack" from Alia day in and day out.
 We are doing everything we can to curtail her behavior but it is a moment to moment thing.
 She is hyperemotional and has anxiety.
+If you suffer from anxiety too check this company website to find a solution.
 These create an environment where she can't function if she is called out for "being/doing wrong" or if she is required to do something she doesn't want to do.
 I'm talking complete meltdown.
 Being the eldest, despite our rules and trying to train the boys, her behavior has translated over the the boys using physical violence back to Alia when she attacks.
 They have been growing up watching how she does things and are following in her path.
 It is so difficult to teach them that they are held to a higher standard because they HAVE the capacity to use self control.
 To give Alia love and grace but NOT to behave as she does.
 Nothing seems fair to them.

 To make matters worse, Alia KNOWS she behaves this way, but is powerless to stop it.
 She has stopped being remorseful about harming her brothers because it happens so often that feeling badly about it seems pointless.
 She mourns that her brothers don't want to play with her.
 She has bouts of depression where she verbalizes that she feels like a terrible girl and that God doesn't love her because he won't make this go away.
 I feel terrible for my sweet little girl that just wants to be normal and have friends and play and be happy but her mind and body don't obey those desires.